I ran a 10k every day for a week – 6 things I learned from the experience

 Try not to cave in and always keep the main goal of the workout in mind – that could help you push through, no matter how impenetrable the wall feels.

-5. You must have the right running gear if you do high-nileage training
+5. You must have the right running gear if you do high-mileage training

 I'm lucky enough to have access to the best running gear; after all, I test running shoes for a living.
 For this challenge, I chose to run in different shoes every day to see what difference they made (if any).
 Here is the list of shoes I wore: